ArizaData/Ariza-data-projects/README.md

-# Product Sales Exploratory Data Analysis ZARA
+# Exploratory Data Analysis ZARA Retail

 ## Project Background
 Zara, founded in 1974, is a global fashion retailer that designs, manufactures, and sells clothing and accessories worldwide through its stores, website, and mobile app.